-2. INTRODUCTION & MANDATE OF THE GROUP
+2. INTRODUCTION

 What plays out in the future depends on decisions taken today, which can critically narrow the room for manoeuvre over time.1 That is why it is important factoring the long term into decision-making in higher education today.
-On the one hand, no one can predict what the future will look like, and on the other hand it is clear that changes are underway and leave us with a changed environment demanding different behaviour, and adaption to more complex situations in live and work contexts.
+On the one hand, we cannot predict what the future will look like, whereas, on the other hand we notice that changes are underway and leave us with a changed environment demanding different behaviour, and adaption to more complex situations in live and work contexts.
 An analysis of such changing factors is available in a multitude of volumes, in many forms, shapes and perspectives.
 The nature of such descriptions, studies and analyses is - as they are dealing with the future - naturally carrying a certain degree of vagueness, while being as precise as possible in order to capture aspects, which can be taken as factors of influence for the future: future ways of living, future ways of working, future ways of learning, etc. (e.g. OECD 2019, 2018, 2017a, 2017b).
+Analysing the currently existing writings dealing with the question of which skills and abilities will be important for the future work life, at least two converging primary factors crystallise: